RyouHikaru/LibrarySystem/README.md

 5. Auto-update reservation system.
 6. Librarian search and edit Books.
 7. Librarian search and edit Users.
+8. Added patron limit (2 transactions at a time)

 Note: auto-update functions are based on SYSDATE